walterdiazesa/express-insider/README.md

 <img width="737" alt="image" src="https://user-images.githubusercontent.com/58494087/259511845-d5772b81-0f45-44a9-a0d6-e8a76ef47909.png">

-Also, `express-trail` inject a hook to test specific segment of our application, for example we can use it to measure how much time of the request is used retrieving `getAssetsFromDB` in the previous example:
+Also, `express-insider` inject a hook to test specific segment of our application, for example we can use it to measure how much time of the request is used retrieving `getAssetsFromDB` in the previous example:

 ```ts
 async (req, res, next) => {